NeilBotelho/IRCish/PROGRESS.md

 **TODO**

-- Break the wsHandler function into smaller function(its getting a bit long and unwieldly)
+- ~Break the wsHandler function into smaller function(its getting a bit long and unwieldly)~
-- implement identify logic
+- ~implement identify logic~
 - implement ping logic and enable read timeouts on sockets
 - Update client side logic and UI to handle json and multiple rooms(will probably take me the longest)

+#### 26 Jul 2020
+- Client UI completed.
+Took a while, not very good at frontend.
+- Client UI made responsive
+- Rooms implemented in client UI
+- Identify logic implemented server side

+**TODO**
+- Complete client side logic for:
+	- Sending and recieving messages
+	- Changing identity
+	- leaving and joining rooms
+	- switching rooms (will take a while)